 In this place the narrator can hear a “thrush,” a commonly found small bird, singing in the laurel.
 It is “surrounded” by the bush but its voice belts out of the garden.
 There is nothing to truly stop or obstruct the sounds it makes.
 The notes are so pure they sound “fresh-peeled” as if they’ve never been sung before.

 Larkin makes interesting use of personification when he describes how the emotional landscape touches the physical space.
-The sound of the thrush is so arresting that the “brickwork” of the neighbourhood houses is said to be “astonished.”
+The sound of the thrush is so arresting that the “brickwork” of the neighborhood houses is said to be “astonished.”

-In the second stanza the speaker turns away from the present moment to cast his mind into the future.
+In the second stanza, the speaker turns away from the present moment to cast his mind into the future.
 He knows what all these sights and sounds portend—spring is coming soon.
 Larkin has chosen to repeat this line twice.
 By doing so, the phrase becomes a briefly recognized mantra.
 It has been said before, and will be said again, as if speaking it will hurry the season.

-For the first time in this piece the speaker refers to himself in the first person.
+For the first time in this piece, the speaker refers to himself in the first person.
 While it might be tempting, one should not assume that these memories belong to the writer himself, more supporting evidence would be needed to support that claim.

 Now speaking about himself, the narrator explains that he had a childhood that was unremarkable.
 It was filled with boring days that were so un-noteworthy that he has all but forgotten them.
-He brings up his childhood in the effort to create an impactful contrast when describing his following emotions.
+He brings up his childhood in an effort to create an impactful contrast when describing his following emotions.

 With his listless youth in mind, he is experiencing the present moment as if he is once more a child and has come upon “a scene / Of adult reconciling.”
-He imagines himself with the mind of a child, and feels as if he is witnessing something that is good, but which he is incapable of fully understanding.
+He imagines himself with the mind of a child and feels as if he is witnessing something that is good, but which he is incapable of fully understanding.

-While one is young, the complexities of adult lives are far out of reach, and for this projecting narrator he feels, and accepts that.
+While one is young, the complexities of adult lives are far out of reach, and for this projecting narrator, he feels and accepts that.
 He knows he will never be able to grasp what it is that makes spring, and its coming, so joyful.

-In the final lines the speaker comes to the conclusion of the piece, as well as what could be considered the climax of this short narrative.
+In the final lines, the speaker comes to the conclusion of the piece, as well as what could be considered the climax of this short narrative.
 The emotions he is experiencing culminate in unstoppable laughter.
 He feels as if he is feeding off the joy of the world, just as a child feeds off the joy expressed by a parent.